denilsonsa/midi-pipewire-volume/README.md

 * [ ] Allow changing the volume/mute of the default device.
 * [ ] Let the user (i.e. the config file) decide if a MIDI device should be auto-connected to this tool.
 * [ ] Auto-connect MIDI devices when they get hot-plugged.
+* [ ] Send values back to the MIDI device
+    * [ ] Send volume changes.
+(Requires figuring out how to detect volume changes.)
+    * [ ] Send brightness/contrast VDU changes.
+(Requires receiving signals from ddcutil-session, not sure if it is possible.
+    * [ ] Buy or borrow a MIDI device that I can test.
+Maybe I should just connect to my Akai Play Mini and map it to one of the knobs.
+* [ ] Allow changing the backlight.
+Can be tricky, as I don't have a laptop to test it on.
+    * [ ] Change the laptop backlight.
+    * [ ] Change the keyboard backlight.
+    * [ ] Maybe just a convenience function to write to an arbitrary file.
+That would allow changing the LED color of a connected PS4 controller.
 * [ ] Write a lot of docstrings.
 Documentation is important.
 * [ ] Write a lot of unit tests, possibly as doctests.
 * [ ] Apply a Python linter/formatter such as Black or Ruff.